In MS 78: Peter Franssen(WPB) as revisionist as Deng Xiaoping |

 The fundamental principle of Marxism is that the productive forces must be developed.

+The ultimate goal for Marxists is to realize communism, which must be built on the basis of highly developed productive forces.
 Socialism constitutes the first stage of communism and will last for a long historical period.
 The primary task in the socialist period is to develop the productive forces and gradually improve people's material and cultural life.
 Our experience in the 20 years from 1958 to 1978 teaches us that poverty is not socialism, that socialism means eliminating poverty.
 Unless you are developing the productive forces and raising people's living standards, you cannot say that you are building socialism.(...)

 We began our reform in the countryside.
 The main purpose of the rural reform has been to bring the peasants' initiative into full play by introducing the responsibility system and discarding the system whereby ``everybody eats from the same big pot''.
 Why did we start in the countryside?
 Because that is where 80 per cent of China's population lives.
 If we didn't raise living standards in the countryside, the society would be unstable.